manuelbarbas/primodium/README.md

 `UnclaimedResourceComponent` tracks how much resource is produced but not claimed.
 It is updated for the player entity and resource ID before production is changed.

 `UnclaimedResourceComponent` is always calculated based on the production rate of that resource at that point.
-The unclaimed resource count will always be less than or equal to the available space for that resource in the players storage, which is stored in `StorageCapacityComponent`.
+The unclaimed resource count will always be less than or equal to the available space for that resource in the players storage, which is stored in `MaxStorageComponent`.

 # Factories